Are you looking for new Halloween ideas for kids? Give this fun Halloween scavenger hunt a try.

 How to divide your group into two teams!

 For this special Halloween birthday party, I decided to choose the two teams myself.
 I divided all party guests into two fair, equal strong teams prior to the event.
-To announce the groups and it is team members I simply marked the button of every drink cup with the team color.
+To announce the groups and their team members I simply marked the button of every drink cup with the team color.
 Matching to Halloween I used green and purple.

 Nevertheless, there are many ways how to split a group into two teams.
 Take a look here at these 11 creative ways how to pick teams from Kids Activities.